flashboss/liferay-xml-native-patch/README.md

 2- Liferay 7.0 DXP SP7 has a bad error because it wires the old xerces libraries in the services code.
 So you need a patch to add in the ${home.liferay}/tomcat-8.0.32/webapps/ROOT/WEB-INF/lib folder.
 The patch can be can be found here

-3- build the patch through the command: mvn install and copy in the lib tomcat folder
+3- Build the patch through the command: mvn install and copy in the lib tomcat folder

 4- XML libraries need the org.w3c.dom package working as system library.
 To add it and avoid unespected ClassNotFound exceptions put this property in the portal-ext.properties of Liferay:

 module.framework.properties.org.osgi.framework.bootdelegation=com.liferay.aspectj,__redirected,  com.sun.jna,com.sun.ccpp,com.liferay.portal.servlet.delegate, com.sun.syndication,org.w3c.dom,sun.reflect

-5- restart liferay
+5- Restart Liferay

 You are ready to work with the native XML libraries.
 Good work!